-SBA loans do not require collateral but a lien on business assets is required for an SBA loan from a SmartBiz marketplace lender.
+SBA loans do not require collateral but a lien on business assets is required for an SBA loan from a bank in the SmartBiz network.
 However, there is no minimum requirement for the value of those assets.

 2. Merchant Cash Advances (MCAs)

 An MCA provides a quick solution for those in need of short-term financial assistance and for business owners who’ve been denied a traditional loan from their local bank.
 They require very little paperwork, no collateral, and can be approved and funded within a day or two, even for business owners with a low credit rating.